-The warrants will be exercisable at a price of C\$0.15 per common share of Jura and shall expire on the earlier of: (a) April 30, 2020, (b) the 90th day following the date of redemption by the Company of all outstanding Debentures issued to the subscribers, and (c) the tenth business day following the date on which notice is given by Jura to the subscriber that, during a consecutive 30-day period ending not more than five business days prior to the date of such notice, the closing price of the common shares on the TSX Venture Exchange exceeded C\$0.30 on each trading day in such period.
-As a result of the new Debenture units subscriptions, Jura shall issue a total of 650,000 warrants.
-The closing of the private placement is planned on April 30, 2018.
+Interest is payable in arrears in equal semi-annual payments on April 30 and October 31 each year.
+The warrants are subject to customary anti-dilution adjustments, including adjustments upon the payment of a dividend in Common Shares, subdivision or combination of the Common Shares, or the issuance of rights, options or warrants to all or substantially all holders of the outstanding Common Shares.
+Each warrant will expire on the earlier of: (a) April 30, 2020; (b) the 90th day following the redemption by the Corporation of all remaining outstanding debentures issued to the holder of such warrants; and (c) the tenth business day following the date on which notice is given by the Corporation to the subscriber of the warrants that, during a consecutive 30-day period ending not more than five business days prior to the date of such notice, the closing price of the Common Shares on the TSX-V exceeded C\$0.30 on each trading day.